dotnet/sdk/documentation/general/torn-sdk.md

 1. Changing msbuild to use a compiler from the .NET SDK
 2. Changing Visual Studio to use analyzers from Visual Studio

 In addition to making our builds more reliable this will also massively simplify our [analyzer Development strategy][sdk-lifecycle].
-Analyzers following this model can always target the latest Roslyn version without the need for complicated multi-targeting.
+Analyzers in the SDK following this model can always target the latest Roslyn version without the need for complicated multi-targeting.

 ## Motivations